 Our software backend is running on Google Cloud.
 The core is a gRPC-based Istio service mesh running on the Google Container Engine, with Cloud Storage, App Engine, Cloud SQL, Pub/Sub, and the open-source components Apache Kafka and Druid.
 We use primarily Java for our software infrastructure, and Python for mathematical modelling and data science.
 We are focusing on building a scalable infrastructure that is able to model hundreds of thousands of assets with potentially complex relationships.

-On the front end, we have a React single-page web app, and a native Swift iOS mobile app.
+On the front end, we have a React single-page web app, and a React Native app for both iOS and Android.
 The backend is accessed through Cloud Endpoints, with Auth0 authentication.

 The global financial market is one example of a self-organized, complex dynamical system.
 It’s an intricate network of interacting parts, which changes over time.
-Most events have small implications, but sometimes an event can have huge effects through ripple effects.
+Most events have only small implications, but every now and then an event will cause massive ripples throughout the system.
 Essentially, all interesting systems in nature and society have these characteristics.

 We are creating machine learning techniques and building scalable software infrastructure to deal with such complexity.
 Today we are squarely focused on applications to the financial markets since that’s where we see the best near-term commercialisation opportunities.
 In the longer term, we hope to apply our technology to analyse other complex systems such as the brain or the environment.